Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 When considering Odin’s significance as a deity, it’s important to look to his eye.

-Odin sacrificed his eye to drink from Mimir’s well- a drink that would allow him to acquire even more wisdom than he already had.
+Odin gave up his eye to have access to Mimir’s well which would allow him to acquire even more wisdom than he already had.

-This shows that Odin’s dedication to wisdom and learning was greater than anything else, and that he wanted to “see” with his inner knowledge rather than with his eyes, which can be deceptive.
+This shows that Odin’s dedication to wisdom and learning was greater than anything else and that he wanted to “see” with his inner knowledge rather than with his eyes.

-He’s also the god of healing, death, poetry, victory, war, sorcery… basically, he’s a busy guy.
+He’s also the god of poetry, victory, falling out, sorcery… basically, he’s a busy guy.

-To understand Odin is to understand that he is from a polytheistic symbolism, where there is less black and white in terms of “good” and “evil.”
+To understand Odin is to understand that he is from a polytheistic symbolism, where there is less black and white in terms of “good” and “bad.”

-Odin can be just as generous as he is deceitful, he can heal you or take delight in your death on the battlefield.
+Odin can be just as generous as he is hollow-hearted.

 He is a complicated and endlessly fascinating figure.

-Most people opt for rich black and grey portraits to pay homage to Odin, but there are no rules as far as how he’s portrayed.
+Most people opt for rich black and grey portrait tattoos to pay homage to Odin, but there are no rules as far as how he’s portrayed.